inrupt/inrupt-data-wallet/README.md

 This will install the necessary CocoaPods and compile the application.
 Upon completion, the iOS simulator should be open and the wallet app running.

-## Build the app on EAS
+## Build the app on the Expo Application Service (EAS)

+**Prerequisite**: All the following instructions are only applicable if you have an EAS account attached to the Inrupt organization on EAS.

-Both the Android and the iOS versions of the app can be built using the Expo Application Service (EAS).
+Both the Android and the iOS versions of the app can be built using EAS.
 To do so, follow the instructions from the [EAS documentation](https://docs.expo.dev/build/setup/).
+Note that the project is already configured, the applicable instructions are the ones regarding your own environment.

+By default, the EAS CLI will trigger a build on the EAS infrastructure.
+It is also possible to [run a build locally](https://docs.expo.dev/build-reference/local-builds/), which results in the built binary being available on the developer machine.
+This requires all the environment setup for being able to build the app locally, similar to `npx expo run:<android | ios>`.

-Note that the project ID is not hard-coded in the `app.config.ts`, but provided as an environment variable instead.
+The project ID is not hard-coded in the `app.config.ts`, but provided as an environment variable instead.
 In order to trigger an EAS build, please add the appropriate project ID in your environment, e.g.

 ```